 All of those different identities emerge at different times (and, very often, several at once) on Kenosha Kid’s new album, Inside Voices, due out March 3rd.
-The album is the first of two planned releases (the second, Outside Choices, will follow in 2016) to result from a week of intensive exploration in Nettles’ native Athens, Georgia.
+The album is the first of two planned releases (the second, Outside Choices, followed in 2017) to result from a week of intensive exploration in Nettles’ native Athens, Georgia.

 “We’re kind of a family band,” Nettles says.
 “I tell everybody, ‘Do your thing and we’re going to showcase that.’
 It’s always a joy to be with these guys, and it always knocks me out that they want to come play.”

 As celebratory as much of the music sounds, it was also born out of its share of hard times.
 Nettles’ mother passed away after an 18-month battle, and when he thought about recording again it was with one question in mind: “What would make my mom happy?”
 The answer was to create music in ideal circumstances with some of Nettles’ favorite collaborators.